odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ```

 Make sure that you not commit the private key into your version control (e.g git).
-In reality you could merge the private key from an external file (e.g. `env.php`) or load it
+In reality, you could merge the private key from an external file (e.g. `env.php`) or load it
 from another (secure) source.

 ## Creating a JWT